 Brand reputation is difficult to build, but easy to erode.
 Trust in brands is continuing its swift descent with a 3% year-on-year fall of consumer trust in UK brands.
 Most significant, however, is that almost half of UK consumers struggle to work out which brands they can trust.

 The volume and availability of online counterfeits linked to a brand impacts the company in question’s image.
 In a recent survey, 76% of consumers said they would be less likely to purchase from a brand whose reputation was associated with counterfeits.
-Therefore, rights holders that are able to significantly reduce the level of infringement and minimise their association with counterfeiting will be able to safeguard their hard-won brand image.
+Therefore, rights holders that are able to significantly reduce the level of infringement and minimize their association with counterfeiting will be able to safeguard their hard-won brand image.

 Furthermore, a brand can choose to take command of the message and build a reputation with investors, suppliers and licensees for being proactive in tackling infringement, rather than just reacting to customer complaints as and when they receive them.
 This is particularly beneficial if a business’ competitors aren’t engaged in a successful brand protection strategy themselves, allowing a brand to position itself as the industry leader in protecting consumers both online and offline.